CheckoutFinland/psp-api/docs/payment-method-providers.md

 ## Test credentials

 <p class="tip">
   Handelsbanken, POP, Säästöpankki, and OmaSP test credentials do not work at the moment.
-Samlink has identified the problem but fixing it is not scheduled.
+Samlink has identified the problem but fix schedule is not known.
 </p>

 Provider | Credentials